Loading tools

 Note

-If you want to use the optional business segments tag, it’s advisable to define this before loading anything (Initial set-up).
+If you plan to use the Business Segments tag, it’s best to set this up first.

-Schema objects are loaded as .csv files from a repository.
+Schema objects of the type ‘Table’ can be loaded as .csv files from a repository.

 First log-in, then select the branch and commit, locate the schema file and click ‘Select file’.
 A pop-up window will appear showing the files than can be selected.